diffeo/go-coordinate/README.md

 ```

 `test_job_client.py`, `test_job_flow.py`, and `test_task_master.py`
-all use this fixture and will run against the `goordinated` server.
+all use this fixture and will run against the Go `coordinated` server.
 Many of these tests have been extracted into Go tests in the
 "jobserver" package.